Once you arrive

 Staying safe in the UK

-- Try not to carry large amounts of money with you
+- try not to carry large amounts of money with you, most places in the UK accept card payments

 Safety and emergency contact numbers